Contact:

 -

-This prompted me to contact several publishers, where I had the late but exciting realisation that designing book covers could be a full-time career.
-I began freelancing for a couple of publishing houses after sending my portfolio to their art directors.
-Today, I work from my own studio, designing for many publishing houses both in the UK and internationally.
+This unexpected response prompted me to approach several publishers, where I made the belated but exciting discovery that designing book covers could be a full-time career.
+I began freelancing for Elle Decoration, Bloomsbury, Orion and later Profile Books.
+Today, I work from my own studio, designing for publishing houses across the UK and internationally.

 -